noporpoise/string_buffer/README.md

     void strbuf_ensure_capacity(StrBuf *sbuf, const t_buf_pos len)

-*More specialised -- used less frequently:*

-reallocs to exact memory specified - return 1 on success 0 on failure
+Resize the buffer to have capacity to hold a string of length new_len (+ a null terminating character).
+Can also be used to downsize the buffer's memory usage.
+Returns 1 on success, 0 on failure.

     char strbuf_resize(StrBuf *sbuf, const t_buf_pos new_size)